GeometrySmallLogo

 3. It is given that sssproof5.
 By the transitive property of congruence, sssproof6.

-4. sssproof3 must be the perpendicular bisector of b"e, because sssproof6.
+sssproof3 must be the perpendicular bisector of b"e, because sssproof6.
 Points along a perpendicular bisector of a segment are equidistant from the endpoints of the segment.
 Thus, sssproof7.
+(B and E are the same distance from G.)

 6. ΔABC has been mapped onto ΔDEF through a series of rigid transformations and sssdone.

-Given two sets of sides and the included angle congruent, we seek a sequence of rigid motions that will map ΔABC onto ΔDEF proving the triangles congruent.
+Given two sets of sides and the included angles congruent, we seek a sequence of rigid transformations that will map ΔABC onto ΔDEF proving the triangles congruent.

 sasgiven